RFD 070: Negative Config Deltas

 Processing model

 Negative args are processed left-to-right together with positive args, following the ordered-directive model from RFD 008.
-A -C at any position in the --cfg/--no-cfg sequence operates on whatever the accumulated state is at that point.
+A -C / --no-cfg at any position in the --cfg/--no-cfg sequence operates on whatever the accumulated state is at that point.

 # Left-to-right: apply dev, then revert dev (net effect: no dev)